PaulLukasHuber/my_first_python_project/README.md

-# Project Title: Simple Sales and Income Calculator
+# Simple Sales and Income Calculator

 **Short Description:** This Python project calculates the net income of a small business by tracking sales data and factoring in expenses.